 - Fastweb — An excellent online resource for searching for specific college scholarship opportunities.
 You'll be asked to create a short profile and will then be provided matches based on your inputted information.
-Fastweb also information about jobs, financial aid, and college life.
+Also information about jobs, financial aid, and college life.

-- Financial Aid Articles — A respected online college and university directory.
+- Brain Track Resources page — A respected online college and university information source

-- The College Board's website — Also has excellent information on paying for school.
+- Big Future (by the College Board) — Reliable information on paying for college

 Finding General Information About Colleges Online